Micanga/scc0201_icc_i/README.md

+# 1st Semester - SCC0201: Exercices Info

+The exercises are ordered by difficulty level, from the simplest to the most complex problems.

+Exercises 53 to 73 are commented in Portuguese due to the evaluative character.

+Useful and general methods are in "utils/" directory.

-# scc0201_icc_i
+# General Projects Info

-This repository refers to the USP Introduction to Computer Science I module (code: SSC0221).
-In this module, 71 exercises were proposed and solved to present basic programming concepts and mathematical logic.
+All proposed projects are evaluative and attempt to address the basic concepts of computing for a real scenario.

+The projects are commented in Portuguese.